Causal Inference for Social Discrimination Reasoning: Introduction

-The paper is organized as follows.
-Section 2 introduces basic tools that we adopt in the discrimination analysis.
-Section 3 presents the core approach for causal discrimination against individuals, which is extended to causal discrimination against groups in Section 4.
-Experiments are reported in Section 5.
-Then related work in Section 6.
-Section 7 summarizes the contribution and concludes.
+This paper is organized as follows.
+First, the related work is discussed in Section~\ref{sc:rel_work}.
+Section~\ref{causalindividualdiscrimination} introduces basic tools for discrimination analysis and presents the propensity score approach for causal discrimination against individuals, which is extended to causal discrimination against groups in Section~\ref{causaldiscriminationdiscovery}.
+Experiments are reported in Section~\ref{sc:exp}.
+Finally, Section~\ref{conclusions} summarizes our contribution and future work.